 Il Maritozzaro: This is a pastry place that we went to a couple of times.
 Go between 12 and 1am when the pastries are fresh.
 The address is 50 Via Ettore Rolli, Trastevere.

 -Jen, Math in Rome '09

 Rome is full of "bars" (what we call a cafe, Italians call a bar) on just about every street corner.
 If you order an espresso or cappuccino, get it at the counter, and it will cost you only 1 or 2 euros.
 If you want to sit at a table and be served, expect to be charged double or triple (or more).
 Best espresso: Caffe Sant' Eustacchio and Tazza D' Oro (both near the Pantheon).

 Like pizza, Rome is full of places that sell gelato; such a place is called a gelateria.
 The gelato is great, and nothing like anything you've had in the US.
-Some of the better places: Giolitti (near the Pantheon) and Fior di Luna in Trastevere.
+A favorite of past students: Fior di Luna in Trastevere.

 At an outdoor trattoria/pizzeria